GeekTrainer/learn-typescript/m02-declare-variable-types-in-typescript/includes/8-lab.md

 ### Visual Studio Code

-If you’re using an existing Visual Studio Code workspace, add a new file named **module02.ts** to your project and copy and paste the starting code into it as directed in the lab instructions.

-You can also download the starting workspace at [LINK TO \code\module-02\m02-start] and edit the file **module02.ts**.
+Download the starting workspace at [LINK TO \code\module-02\m02-start] and edit the file **module02.ts**.
 To run the solution, you must first set up your development environment by installing the following software on your machine:

 1. Visual Studio Code (or IDE of your choice)
 2. Node Package Manager (npm)